-With a 10 pay whole life insurance policy, you’ll make premium payments for 10 years to pay for the coverage.
+With a 10 pay whole life insurance policy, your coverage will begin right away, and you’ll only need to make premium payments for 10 years.
 After that, the policy will remain in effect for the rest of your life and you won’t have to make any additional payments.

 10 pay life insurance vs. traditional whole life insurance

 The biggest difference between 10 pay life insurance and traditional whole life insurance is how you pay the premiums.
 With the 10 pay policy, you’ll only pay premiums for the first 10 years that the policy is active.
 This is also known as a limited pay policy.

 With a traditional whole life policy, you’ll have to make premium payments for the rest of your life to keep the policy active.
 Because the premium payments are spread out over your entire lifetime, each traditional whole life premium is usually much cheaper than a 10 pay life insurance premium.

 “The difference [between traditional whole life and 10 pay] is in how long you’re paying the premiums and the premium amounts,” says Alex Lozano, Certified Financial Planner at Lozano Group Wealth Management, with more than 12 years experience as a financial planner.
 “That’s the crux of what it comes down to.”